-Return type the mate
+Return type AlignedSegment

 Raises ValueError - if the read is unpaired or the mate is unmapped next nocoordinate int with total number of reads without coordinates according to the statistics recorded in the index, i.e., the statistic printed for "\" by the samtools idxstats command.
 This is a read-only attribute.
+(This will be 0 for a CRAM file indexed by a .crai index, as that index format does not record these statistics.)